rackerlabs/docs-cloud-block-storage/rst/dev-guide/getting-started/other-curl-commands.rst

 .. _gsg-other-curl-commands:

-Other cURL Commands
+Other cURL commands
 ~~~~~~~~~~~~~~~~~~~~

-You can issue any of the REST methods defined for Cloud Block Storage
+You can issue any of the REST requests defined for Cloud Block Storage
 with the cURL utility.

 Note that generally each time ``cURL`` is invoked to perform an